GBHS-Amateur-Radio/weather-balloon-telemetry/research/Telemetry/Telemetry-Requirements.md

 The telemetry system should:

 - transmit useful flight data to the ground
-- record important data onboard when appropriate
+- record important data onboard
 - provide information useful for payload recovery
 - operate throughout the expected flight environment
-- allow received data to be logged for later analysis